 A range of nibbles both sweet and savoury should be easily available.

-For vegan chocolates look out for dark chocolate.
-Own-brand after dinner mint thins are almost all free from milk (After Eights themselves contain milk powder).
+For vegan chocolates opt for dark chocolate, but do check the packaging for butter oil, whey powder or other sneaky dairy ingredients.
+Own-brand after dinner mint thins are almost all free from milk (After Eights themselves contain milk powder) so visit Tesco, Asda or Poundland and pick a pack up for a cheap but tasty sweet snack.
 Asher’s, available in Poundland, make dark chocolate orange and citrus cremes.
-Beeches make dark chocolate fruit creams, ginger thins, rose creams and much more and all their vegan products are clearly labelled.
-Bendicks mint crisps, mint thins and their mint collection variety pack are all vegan.
+Beeches and Whittakers both make dark chocolate fruit cremes, ginger thins, mint thins, rose creams and much more and all their vegan products are clearly labelled.
+Bendicks mint crisps, mint thins and their mint collection variety pack are all vegan and often on offer in the run-up to Christmas.